December’s – ‘The Party Issue’ – Download Now

 What do your first 30 mins of the day look like, your morning routine?

-How did you know it was the right time to launch your own brand and what were the stepping-stones to that point?
+How did you know it was the right time to launch Loquet London and what were the stepping-stones to that point?

 Do you have any mentors or guides and how does this help navigate the right path throughout life and your career?

 My friendships with extraordinary women working in diverse fields are a source of immense pride, joy and inspiration.
 From fashion designer Bella Freud to journalist Christiane Amanpour, creative visionary Amanda Harlech to Cathy Kasterine, stylist and collaborator in my photographic work.
 I am extremely lucky to work in constant dialogue with such talent and intellect.
 I have relied heavily on my girlfriends for all kinds of guidance.
 They are my family.

 And these days one of the greatest thrills and challenges is to serve as a mentor within my community via homework clubs, mentoring, and volunteering.
 I always try to share and pass on the same wisdom, kindness and sense of opportunity I was gifted when I needed it most.

 How do you balance having both a professional and family life so well and do you have any rituals that help you relax if you do have five mins?